HewaOrang/pands-project/README.md

-# pands-project
+# Pands-Project
+by: Hewa Orang

-This repository is to fulfil the requirement of the inroduction to programming and scripting module.
+This repository is to fulfil the requirement of the *Inroduction to Programming and Scripting* module part of the HDip in Data Analytics.

+# Contents

 The repository contains the follwoing:

--   The project.ipynb: This notebook prsents the project rquirements.
+-   The project.ipynb: This notebook presents the project rquirements.
 -   analysis.py : This only includes the code part of the project requiremnts list in the notebook.

 # Iris dataset